-Underwriters or their affiliates perform investment banking and advisory services for, and provide general financing and banking services to, Continental and its affiliates.
+Credit Suisse First Boston, New York Branch, the Depositary and Liquidity Provider, is an affiliate of Credit Suisse First Boston Corporation.
+From time to time, several of the Underwriters or their affiliates perform investment banking and advisory services for, and provide general financing and banking services to, Continental and its affiliates.
 In particular, The Chase Manhattan Bank, an affiliate of Chase Securities Inc., and Credit Suisse First Boston, an affiliate of Credit Suisse First Boston Corporation, are lenders to Continental.

-It is expected that delivery of the Certificates will be made against payment therefor on or about the date specified in the last paragraph of the cover page of this Prospectus Supplement, which will be the ninth business day following the date of pricing of the Certificates (such settlement cycle being herein referred to as "T+9").
-Pursuant to Rule 15c6-1 under the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Certificates on the date of pricing or the next five succeeding business days will be required, by virtue of the fact that the Certificates initially will settle in T+9, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
-Purchasers of Certificates who wish to trade Certificates on the date of pricing or the next five succeeding business days should consult their own advisor.
+It is expected that delivery of the Certificates will be made against payment therefor on or about the date specified in the last paragraph of the cover page of this Prospectus Supplement, which will be the business day following the date of pricing of the Certificates.
+Under Rule 15c6-1 of the Commission under the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade Certificates on the date of pricing or the next succeeding business days will be required, by virtue of the fact that the Certificates initially will settle in T+ , to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement and should consult their own advisor.